Copenhagen Tourist Cards

 It is also useful for those who plan to use public transport frequently.

-However, if you plan to visit only a few attractions or if you plan to walk around the city instead of using public transport, it may not be as cost-effective to purchase the pass.
+On the other hand, if you plan to visit only a few attractions or if you plan to walk around the city instead of using public transport, it may not be as cost-effective to purchase the pass.

 Book the Copenhagen Card